JKonTiki/github_hub/README.md

 * If connection still fails, backup message displays

 Instructions:

 -clone repository

--retrieve API token from github by navigating to settings page of personal account -create .env file with the following scripts: _exports.apiKey = "...";_ (where '...' is the key retrieved from GitHub);
+-retrieve API token from github by navigating to settings page of personal account

+-create .env file with the following scripts: _exports.apiKey = "...";_ (where '...' is the token retrieved from GitHub);

 -have fun